 A few years ago, my colleagues and I started a non-profit called Women in Anesthesiology.
 I started medical school late and had two children in residency (earning the delightful label of elderly primigravida or, if you prefer, geriatric pregnancy).
 My co-resident and I noticed few women in our department, and even fewer in leadership.
 We […]Read More

-Check out what we are up to!Our third annual meeting
+Check out what we are up to!Our fourth annual meeting

-Women in Anesthesiology will have its third annual meeting on October 20th in Boston, MA (the evening preceding the start of ASA 2017).
-Location and agenda to be announced.
+Women in Anesthesiology will have its fourth annual meeting on October 12th in San Francisco (the evening preceding the start of ASA 2018).

 A big congrats to these featured WIA members.